FilouPlains/reveal_hugo_tutorial/tutorial.md

 in the JavaScript of the plugin.
 [Here, for the chalkboard plugin](https://github.com/rajgoel/reveal.js-plugins/blob/master/chalkboard/plugin.js#L19).
 Then, you give the path to the module CSS and JavaScript.
 And _voilà_!

-### Slide header
+### Markdown file header

-You can give extra-parameters to the slide header.
+You can give extra-parameters to the file header.
 By doing to, you can change theme for a specific presentation.

 ```md